przemek83/ping-stat/README.md

 ## Ping statistics on chart
-Program drawing pinging server response time on chart.
+Program drawing given server response time on chart.
 Pinging of the hosts is done using call of `ping` command from operating system and parsing output.
 ![](screen.png?raw=true "")

 ## Table of content